opencomputeproject/Time-Appliance-Project/Time-Card/FPGA/README.md

 # Time-Card FPGA Designs
-The FPGA design of the Time-Card is in two different versions available.
+The FPGA design of the Time-Card is available in two different versions.
 Functional wise they are very similar (same register set etc.) but the licensing is different.

 More details can be found in the subfolders: